EDUCATION

 Served on Library and Resource Faculty Sub-Committee

-on Faculty Sub-Committee on Communication
+Served on Faculty Sub-Committee on Communication

-Prepared Self Study of
+Prepared Self Study of Communication Program for Accreditation

-"Sociology of
+"Sociology of Religion"

 "Media I"